Andries-Smit/checkbox-tri-state/README.md

 ## Checkbox Tri State

-Boolean checkbox with intermediate state.
+Checkbox with three states; checked, unchecked and mixed.

 ## Features

 An easy way to select and deselect a set of boolean attributes.
 And allowing you to indicated when only some of the underling attributes are selected.

--   CSS styled checkbox, matching the core checkbox.
+-   CSS styled checkbox, matching the standard checkbox.
 -   Intermediated or mixed state, to indicated partial selected options.
 -   Click on mixed state checkbox will change the value to checked.
 -   Used on enumeration.